Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 The Canadian penny passed away quietly on Feb.
-4, 2013, when the Royal Canadian Mint stopped distributing the copper-coloured coin.
+4, 2013, when the Royal Canadian Mint stopped distributing the copper-colored coin.

-The penny’s end had been predicted since March 29, 2012, when federal Finance Minister James Flaherty announced during the budget that his government had decided to phase out Canada’s smallest currency denomination.
+This change had been expected since March 29, 2012, when federal Finance Minister James Flaherty announced in the budget that his government would phase out Canada’s smallest currency denomination.

-The story of the Canadian penny began in 1858, when Canada adopted a decimal currency system.
-It was initially minted at the Royal Mint in Great Britain.
-That early penny featured Queen Victoria on one side (the “heads”) and a vine of maple leaves on the other side (the “tails”).
+The penny’s history dates back to 1858 when Canada adopted a decimal system for its currency.
+Initially minted at the Royal Mint in Great Britain, it featured Queen Victoria on the obverse (or “heads”) side and a vine of maple leaves on the reverse (or “tails”) side.

 This penny is worth over $400,000.
 The 1936 Canadian dot cent has a small, distinctive dot below the date to indicate it actually was made by the Royal Canadian Mint in early 1937, due to the dies prepared for 1937 minting going out of date because of Edward VIII’s abdication in December 1936.
 Only three 1936 dot cents are known to exist.
 (Heritage Auctions/ )